 Prior to the creation of the Christian church, there were ancient schools of esoteric knowledge that have taught in detail about the soul, its nature and condition in the body, as well as the practice of liberating the soul through self-awareness (Gnosis).

 They were present from Egypt to India.
-One aspect of their learning is that there are negative forces that condition the human life in this world while in the body, they called them Archonti.
+One aspect of their learning is that there are negative forces that condition the human life in this world while in the body, they called them Archons.
 They are the rulers of the world and are still ruling through their people who are especially genetically modified to serve them.
-This is all the former and today’s aristocracy which owns all the corporations that govern the world.
+They are members of the former and today’s aristocracy which own all the corporations that govern the world.
 In the Roman era, they ruled Rome.

-But they are also hard to understand because they are taken out of the context of a wider work on oneself.
-Although few, they were able to comfort, guide, remind many people, and empower them to soulfulness in this world where the soulless are the ones who rule.
+But they are also hard to understand because they are taken out of the context of a person’s work on oneself.
+Although few in number, they were able to comfort, guide, remind many people, and empower them to soulfulness in this world where the soulless are the ones who rule.

 The knowledge of old schools about the soul has been partly preserved in what is known as the “esoteric Christianity”.
-Some of it was successfully preserved and transferred to us by G. I. Gurdjieff.
+Some of it was successfully conveyed to us by G. I. Gurdjieff.

 The position of the soul in other religions